 - Individual voice argues that voice is a fundamental right.
 It allows employees to be involved in decision-making and to express their concerns.

-Our Talking about voice: employees’ experiences research showed that employees’ satisfaction with their involvement in decision-making is significantly and positively linked to their overall job satisfaction.
-This suggests that voice is an important part of employee well-being.
-Understanding the human nature aspects of voice, and outcomes for workers such as well-being and fulfilment, can create shared value for organisations and their people, and build sustainable organisational cultures.
+Our survey on voice showed that employees’ satisfaction with their involvement in decision-making is significantly and positively linked to their overall job satisfaction.
+This suggests that voice is an important part of employee wellbeing.
+Understanding the human nature aspects of voice, and outcomes for workers such as wellbeing and fulfilment, can create shared value for organisations and their people, and build sustainable organisational cultures.

 It’s also important to consider employee silence, when individuals choose not to speak up on matters of importance to them despite having something to say.
-Our Talking about voice report found that about a quarter reported high levels of silence.
+Our survey also found that about a quarter reported high levels of silence.
 Higher levels were found more in the voluntary and public sectors compared to the private sector.

-To explore new ways of thinking about voice in the workplace, visit our Future of Voice hub page.
+There’s more on new ways of thinking about voice in the workplace on our Future of employee voice topic page.

 Representative participation refers to schemes in which employee representatives meet managers on a regular basis, whether in scheduled committees, or through more ad hoc arrangements.
 The essential feature is that participation is not directly between individual employees and their managers but is mediated through representatives.
 Approaches include:

 Collective representation – negotiations between senior managers and employee representatives (usually but not exclusively union representatives) leading to joint regulation of pay and other conditions of employment.
 These can be periodic in the case of pay, but continuous or ad hoc in the case of other matters, such as grievances.

 Partnership schemes – employee representatives and managers emphasise mutual gains and tackling issues in a spirit of co-operation, rather than through adversarial relationships.
 This includes a high commitment to information sharing.